mcangeli/lightninglane-led-plugin/README.md

 - **`Config`** — reads `parks`, `refresh_seconds`, and `trip_dates` from `config.json`
 - **`Data`** — on first update, fetches the WDW park list then starts a daemon background thread that polls live attraction wait times on the configured interval
 - **`Renderer`** — runs a phase-based cycle: Mickey intro → trip countdown (if active) → parks; resumes where it left off if the scoreboard rotates away mid-cycle

+** Thank you to @JC214809 for the ground work, I updated his code to limit pillow to match mlb-led-scoreboard in an attempt to get this to work...